napari/docs/docs/community/governance.md

 - Manage the project's relationship with NumFOCUS as a Sponsored Project,
 - Ensure the timely delivery of all deliverables, milestones, reports and other commitments associated with restricted funding such as grants or contracts.
-- Coordinate and oversee the delivery of the project development roadmap, in collaboration with the core team members and the broader community.
+- Coordinate and oversee the project development roadmap, and its delivery, in collaboration with the core team members and the broader community.
 - Hold a monthly meeting, and distribute summaries of these meetings to the core team members.
 - Ensure the publication of an annual State of Napari report that provides a summary of the